Luxury lakeside log cabins where you can relax under the stars

 With the interior fit-out also now complete, the lodges are open for bookings.
 “I’m very happy with how they look,” remarks Charlie.
 “The high quality wood gives that luxury look and makes you feel like you are on holiday, like a traditional ski chalet, which is exactly what I want.”

-Finished to an exceptionally high standard, each lodge has two super-king bedrooms with en-suite bath and shower rooms.
+Finished to an exceptionally high standard, each luxury lodge has two super-king bedrooms with en-suite bath and shower rooms.
 An open plan living area with log burner also houses a high-spec kitchen.
 Outside, each lodge has a private hot tub and panoramic views from the spacious decking area.
 A pontoon is also now being built so guests can enjoy wild swimming in the clear lake, which is strikingly blue thanks to the local blue clay soil.

 Further information on Cambridgeshire Lakes can be found here.